Advocacy Alerts, Reports & News

 - Higher Education

 Telling your story of the clients you serve and the services you provide will likely be the best way of letting potential clients, your community, and elected leaders know of the services you and other NCDA members provide and at the same time make clear the need for legislation and budgets to fund them.
-It is very important, especially at this time, that you share information about the clients or populations you serve, the services you provide, techniques you use, and successes you have achieved with professional colleagues and your representatives at the state and federal levels.
+It is very important that you share information about the clients or populations you serve, the services you provide, techniques you use, and successes you have achieved with professional colleagues and your representatives at the state and federal levels.

-Contact your member of Congress and let them know how important it is that your efforts are properly resourced as they look to pass legislation to help get millions of unemployed back into the workforce.
+Contact your members of Congress and let them know how important it is that your efforts are properly resourced as they look to pass legislation to help the workforce.
 Use the information on these NCDA Advocacy pages to respond to the call to action!

 - NCDA hosted a virtual briefing in April 2021 on the Need to Invest in Career Development along with the NCDA 2020 Legislative Award Winners, Representative Langevin (D-RI) and Thompson (R-PA).
 This was the association’s chance to highlight its work with the Representatives who authored the Counseling for Career Choice Act!
 Watch the recorded event here.